rust-lang/rfcs/text/0000-target-tier-policy.md

 Rust provides three tiers of target support:

-- Rust provides no guarantees about tier 3 targets.
+- Rust provides no guarantees about tier 3 targets; they exist in the codebase, but may or may not build.
 - Rust's continuous integration checks that tier 2 targets will always build, but they may not pass tests.
 - Rust's continuous integration checks that tier 1 targets will always build